-At closing, the issuer deposited 1.45% of the class A and B notes' nominal amount as a general cash reserve.
-Amounts deposited in the general cash reserve account are available to mitigate any liquidity shortfalls in the payment of senior costs and expenses, and interest on the class A and B notes.
-On the scheduled maturity date, the issuer can also use the cash reserve to redeem the class A and B notes.
-The cash reserve amortizes at the greater of: (i) 1.45% of the nominal amount of the class A and B notes, and (ii) the lesser of (a) 1.0% of the initial nominal amount of class A and B notes the and (b) the class A and B notes' outstanding amount.
+The issuer deposited 1.45% of the instruments' nominal amount as a general cash reserve at closing.
+Amounts deposited in the general cash reserve account are available to mitigate any liquidity shortfalls in the payment of senior costs and expenses, and interest on the senior and junior instruments.
+On the scheduled maturity date, the issuer can also use the cash reserve to redeem the senior and junior instruments.
+The cash reserve amortizes at the greater of: (i)

-An early amortization event will be triggered if the balance of the reserve is below the required level for two consecutive payment dates.

-If no CEIC trigger is breached, any amounts released from the reserve are paid directly to the subordinated loan.
+1.45% of the nominal amount of the senior and junior instruments, and (ii) the lesser of (a) 0.6% of the maximum discounted receivables balance and (b) the senior and junior instruments' outstanding amount.
+The CEIC trigger is breached if the balance of the reserve is below the required level on two consecutive payment dates.
+If no CEIC trigger is breached, any amounts are released from the reserve are paid directly to the subordinated loan.